CocoScrappy/Jac-FSD-InternshipLogbook/README.md

 Narrowed down to BioReactor, playing with bio reactor in vr, checking out BioReactor model, modeling a computer terminal in VR tutorial

 Jan 20, 2023
+Videos and pictures from first visit

+Jan 23, 2023
+Bioreactor documentation and Touching base with Jeorge

+Jan 24, 2023
+Videos and pictures from second visit, Touching base with Jeorge, look into the lever vs. tubing

+Jan 25, 2023
+Bioreactor documentation and SOP for bioreactor

+Jan 26, 2023
+Tutorials on joints, rigid bodies and soft bodies, looking for Unity assets, chatGPT to generate joints with scripting

+Jan 27, 2023